 Causes of Chronic Pelvic Pain

 Chronic pain in pelvic organs is a complicated condition which may be caused due to various reasons.
 For instance, inflammatory infection in pelvic which may be transferred through sexual intercourse.
+Common causes of chronic pelvic pain, which may need hysterectomy include-

 Endometriosis is a condition in which the tissues present on the uterus lining start growing outside the uterus.
-Although the tissue deposits react similar to uterus lining, there is no path to exit the body through the vagina.
+Although the tissue deposits react similarly to uterus lining, there is no path to exit the body through the vagina.
 The tissues thicken, break down, and bleed in congruence to the inner uterus lining.
-However, the body is unable to shed the tissues which lead to accumulation in the abdomen.
+However, the body is unable to shed the tissues which leads to accumulation in the abdomen.
 This may trigger the formation of fibrous bands and cysts.

 Chronic Pelvic Inflammatory Disease